Lipids are macromolecules that are insoluble in water. They are present in living organisms and also distributed in nature

 What are the two main parts of a lipid molecule

-A fatty acid and alcohol.
+Fatty acid and alcohol.

 -

-What are the building blocks of fats and oils
+What are the building blocks of fats and oils?

 Aliphatic Acids and alcohols act as building blocks of fats and oils.